hamsternipples/nosedocs/noseblog.md

 I believe the easiest example I can use here will be one of the difference between the human and its cells or the general and the army. as a soldier down on the battlefield, you're in the nitty-gritty of the battle, or the hardship of being without supplies or whatever -- however, to the general, all of these microorganisms are just little bits accomplishing a larger goal; the nitty gritty details of the individual microorganisms are not perceived by the general.

-likewise, in your body, there are millions of cells in battle, trauma, dieing or whatever at almost any given moment in time, however as the human, you will only feel sick or healthy (and some gradient inbetween). just like the general of the army directing the macroorganism, the human, in the same way does not perceive each of the individual battles and conflicts that its cells are engaged in.
+likewise, in your body, there are millions of cells in battle, trauma, dying or whatever at almost any given moment in time, however as the human, you will only feel sick or healthy (and some gradient inbetween). just like the general of the army directing the macroorganism, the human, in the same way does not perceive each of the individual battles and conflicts that its cells are engaged in.

 #### the primary function of the consciousness unit (macroorganism) is to ensure its own survival